Staff Reports

 Authors: Sergio Correia, Stephan Luck, and Emil Verner

 Why do banks fail?
-We create a panel covering most commercial banks from 1865 through 2023 to study the history of failing banks in the United States.
-Failing banks are characterized by rising asset losses, deteriorating solvency, and an increasing reliance on expensive non-core funding.
-Commonalities across failing banks imply that failures are highly predictable using simple accounting metrics from publicly available financial statements.
-Predictability is high even in the absence of deposit insurance, when depositor runs were common.
-Bank-level fundamentals also forecast aggregate waves of bank failures during systemic banking crises.
-Altogether, our evidence suggests that the ultimate cause of bank failures and banking crises is almost always and everywhere a deterioration of bank fundamentals.
-Bank runs can be rejected as a plausible cause of failure for most failures in the history of the U.S. and are most commonly a consequence of imminent failure.
-Depositors tend to be slow to react to an increased risk of bank failure, even in the absence of deposit insurance.
+We create a panel covering most commercial banks from 1863 through 2024 to study the history of failing banks in the United States.
+Failing banks are characterized by rising asset losses, deteriorating solvency, and an increasing reliance on expensive noncore funding.
+These commonalities imply that bank failures are highly predictable using simple accounting metrics from publicly available financial statements.
+Failures with runs were common before deposit insurance, but these failures are strongly related to weak fundamentals, casting doubt on the importance of non-fundamental runs.
+Furthermore, low recovery rates on failed banks’ assets suggest that most failed banks were fundamentally insolvent, barring strong assumptions about the value destruction of receiverships.
+Altogether, our evidence suggests that the primary cause of bank failures and banking crises is almost always and everywhere a deterioration of bank fundamentals.

 Full Article